» About Our Program

 Applications remaining incomplete for over one year will be considered inactive.

-Courses before Admission: Students may take any or all foundation course requirements prior to being formally admitted into the MBA Program.
+Courses before Admission: Students may take any or all prerequisite course requirements prior to being formally admitted into the MBA Program.

 For more information on admission requirements or the admission process, please contact the Office of Graduate Admissions at 508-626-4501 or email at firstname.lastname@example.org.